I7-Examples/Damnatio-Memoriae/README.md

 ## Development

-Damnatio Memoriae is currently compatible with Inform 7 build 6M62.
+The Source Text is compatible with Inform 7 build 6M62.

+The Story File Format should be set to Blorbed Z-Code version 8.